On 1 November 2024, we became NHS University Hospitals of Liverpool Group (UHL Group).

 Additional information, FAQs and new templates

-Over the coming weeks and months, together we will develop how we all work in these new arrangements.
+Over the coming months, together we will develop how we all work in these new arrangements.
 This will include establishing a new vision, values and a Group corporate strategy.

 We have produced this guide to give you some practical information about UHLG, and have developed FAQs to answer common questions you may have.